influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/influxql/execute-queries/python.md

 Use the `influxdb3-python` client library to query data stored in InfluxDB with InfluxQL.
-The `influxdb3-client` uses InfluxDB v3's Flight RPC protocol to query data from InfluxDB and return results in Apache Arrow format.
+The `influxdb3-client` uses InfluxDB v3's Flight RPC protocol to query data from InfluxDB and return results in Apache Arrow Table format.

 - [Get started using Python to query InfluxDB](#get-started-using-python-to-query-influxdb)
 - [Create a Python virtual environment](#create-a-python-virtual-environment)